hyperledger/fabric/docs/source/certs_management.md

 #### Peer Service Organization Channel Admin Certificate

-**Description** - Admin certificate used to administer the peer and install smart contracts on the peer.
-Can also be configured to manage the application channel that the peer belongs to.
-The associated admin user is registered with the Organization CA before the peer and Organization MSP are created.
+**Description** - Certificate for an organization administrator to manage a peer, including channel and chaincode services.

 **Location** - Dependent on implementation: